 From Union Station (having taken either the train or the bus in), you'll get on the Red Line to Metro Center, and transfer to the Blue Line to Morgan Blvd.
 The walk up Morgan to the stadium should take about 20 minutes.
 Because the outbound trip will be during rush hour, it will cost you $4.10.
 To make matters worse, the Metro stops running at midnight, and you won't be able to get back from Morgan Blvd. station to Union Station.
 For this reason, driving down would be the best option for this game.
 Next season, when the Giants are more likely to be playing the Redskins away on a Sunday, things will be different.

 Food.
 In 1992, I attended a preseason baseball game at RFK Stadium, between the Orioles and the Red Sox.
 The food was horrible, including the worst hot dog I've ever had at a sporting event.
+Worse even that the terrible tube steaks at Sayreville High School football games (and those things are foul).
 The next day, right before the O's were to open the brand-new Camden Yards, it was reported that several of their players (but none of the Red Sox) had come down with food poisoning.
 I wasn't surprised.
 (They won the Camden Yards opener anyway.)
 I would later attend 2 Nationals games and the 2013 U.S.-Germany soccer match at RFK, and the food, while not great, had substantially improved.

 * From the 1937 and 1942 NFL Champions: ROF, founder-owner George Preston Marshall, quarterback-safety Sammy Baugh, running back-cornerback Cliff Battles, and two-way end Wayne Millner; 80GR, Baugh, Battles, Millner, head coach Ray Flaherty, two-way tackle Turk Edwards, and two-way back Andy Farkas; HOF, Marshall, Flaherty, Baugh, Battles, Millner, Edwards.